Last update: July 9, 2022.

 Dewdney’s Face VI:

-This may be the panel that Conway refers to as The Nanabush and the Black Wolf (i.e.Myeengun) Panel.
+This may be the panel Conway refers to as The Nanabush and the Black Wolf (i.e.Myeengun) Panel.
 It includes a human figure and a canine animal.
-Of the human figure he writes –
+Of the human figure, he writes –

 The human figure comes across as quite large by Ojibwa pictograph standards.
 But Nanabush the cultural hero, trickster, and first ancestor to the Ojibwa, often stood larger than life.
 (Conway 222)

 The lean elongated figure may be what he is referring to though we did not recognize it as such at the time.
 The clearest image was the moose figure at the top of the panel.

 The Moose and Stars Panel (Dewdney’s Face IV):

 Along with the Mishipeshu and the Caribou Panel (Face IX), this panel had the greatest number of “readable” images – i.e. ones with solid colours and precise shapes.
 Of course, what they mean and how – if at all – they relate to each other are other issues that won’t be resolved any time soon!

 The white crosses were certainly a novelty.
 In fact, they were the first pictographs we have seen painted in white.
 Dewdney writes: “The white crosses… display the only white outside of the Namakan site.”

 I am left wondering about the formulation of this white “paint.”
 The other question, of course, is “Why crosses?” or, more to the point, “Whose cross?”
 Is it a reference to the symbol that seemed to the natives to be one of immense power to the Jesuits?
 Is it a reference to a possible Midewiwin (the exclusive Ojibwe medicine society) cross that predated the arrival of the Europeans and their mythology?